 S.P.A.R.K.
 (Support Program of Arts and Reading for Kids): an after-school program that provides a safe, accessible place for area children grades K-5 to go after school.
 Volunteers from the community act as mentors and tutors and assist them in completing homework assignments and increasing their reading skills.
 Other activities include crafts, games, recreations, computer time and writing.
 The program focus is for children who attend Kaiser elementary, however, enrollment is open to any child in need.
 During the summer months SPARK extends to an all day program.
 The focus still remains on reading skills, but the kids also take weekly field trips.The goal of this program is to instill hope and confidence in the youth of Oklahoma.
 The children are given the tools they need to succeed in an ever demanding world.
 The Urban Mission believes that financial instability in the family should never keep a student from receiving the proper tools to participate in school and succeed in life.

 The Back-to-School program: The Urban Mission works to ensure that all students are able to participate in school with the proper tools to succeed.
 Having school supplies and backpacks are luxuries that lower income families cannot afford, thus “free” education takes a back seat to more immediate needs.
 We provide low-income students with the same school supplies as their peers so that they can start off in school with the same tools as everyone else.
-Starting August 8th, 2016, school supply lists will be filled during pantry hours, Monday – Thursday from 1:00 PM to 3:45 PM.
-If you have any questions about what you will need to bring with you, call or email us.
+Families will need ID’s for adults and children, school supply lists, proof of address, and proof of income or referral.
+This program will run during our Food & Resource hours, from 1:00 PM to 4:00 PM.